 Real-time measurement of tsunami waves and communication to emergency response officials are vital for warning coastal populations.
 Direct wave height measurements can be made using ocean bottom pressure sensors and GNSS receivers mounted on buoys or ships of opportunity (Foster et al., 2012; see Figure 5.4).
 The vertical precision of these measurements should be better than 0.1 m at 1-minute sampling.
-Because the 56
+Since the receivers are usually thousands of kilometers from a land-based reference station, the measurement accuracy relies on the International GNSS Service (IGS) to do processing by precise point positioning.

 FIGURE 5.4 Maximum wave height from the 2010 M8.8 Maule Chile earthquake.
 The arrival time contours are shown in white.
 The R/V Kilo Moana measured the wave train at its remote position near Hawaii using high-precision GNSS.
 The circles show the location of Deep-ocean Assessment and Reporting of Tsunamis (DART) bottom pressure sensors.
 The red stars indicate where the source events for fatal 20th century tsunamis occurred.
-Colors represent the number of fatalities: white $\leq$ 50; pink $\leq$ 100; red $\leq$ 1,000; dark red >1,000.
+Colors represent the number of fatalities: white $\leq$ 50; pink $\leq$ 100; red $\leq$ 1,000; dark red > 1,000.
 Dashed lines are the primary shipping lanes in the Pacific where precise GNSS receivers could be deployed to augment the DART buoys.
 SOURCE: Foster et al., 2012.